 The Beautiful Table

 What if beauty mattered?
-This is the question stakeholders in The Maundy Café, Christ Church Cathedral’s charitable food program, brought to Whitebox.
+This is the question stakeholders in The Maundy Café, Christ Church Cathedral’s charitable food program, wanted to ask.

 The Café, funded in part by the Vancouver Foundation, has been embarking on a social innovation initiative to transition from an arms-length charitable food model, to an inclusive model centred on dignity and embrace.